Brandcallers often use social media to coerce brands.

 As humans, we’ve evolved to communicate with each other, not with abstractions.
 This is why we tend to humanise brands, to think of a brand as a living entity with a mind of its own.

-In PR and marketing, we humanise brands all the time for this exakt reason.
+In PR and marketing, we humanise brands all the time for this exact reason.

 And make no mistake about it:

-Getting an organisation to “speak human” with a large number of unique individuals simultaneously, well, that’s a true challenge.
+Getting an organisation to “speak human” with many unique individuals simultaneously, well, that’s a true challenge.